About the project

 Problems

-High Drop-off Rates: 43% of users abandoned the "Apply for Fetch Pay" flow before completing 60% of the process.
+First, user drop-off was a major issue: 43% of users abandoned the "Apply for Fetch Pay" flow before completing 60% of the onboarding process.

-High Activation Costs: We were spending $21 per customer on 2-day Express Shipping, yet only 45% of users activated the card after approval.
+Second, card activation costs were high.
+We spent $21 per customer on 2-day Express Shipping, yet only 45% of users activated their card after approval.

 Goals